 The Center for Leadership & Social Change

-For more information, contact the Center for Leadership & Social Change, Division of Student Affairs, Dunlap Student Success Center, 100 S. Woodward Avenue, Tallahassee, FL 32306; (850) 644-3342; Fax: (850) 644-3362; Web site: http://www.thecenter.fsu.edu; e-mail: email@example.com.
+For more information, contact the Center for Leadership & Social Change, Division of Student Affairs, Dunlap Student Success Center, 100 S. Woodward Avenue, Tallahassee, FL 32306; (850) 644-3342; Fax: (850) 644-3362; Website: http://thecenter.fsu.edu; e-mail: email@example.com.

-The purpose of the ServScript Program is to formally recognize students’ demonstrated commitment to community service.
+The Center for Leadership & Social Change offers the ServScript Program to formally recognize students’ demonstrated commitment to community service.
 This commitment is documented through the description of students’ community service hours on their official FSU academic transcript.
 Transcripts are student records of scholarly achievement; as such, the ServScript program has created guidelines to clarify and recognize community service of consistent quality.
 To qualify for the ServScript Program, service hours cannot be court ordered or sanctioned, must be unpaid, and must benefit or contribute to the solution of a community need.

 The ServScript Program is designed to encourage students to contribute their skills and resources to serve others.
 Through informed service, students gain compassion for others and the challenges they face.
 Recognizing these challenges, and the power of individual action to effect change, students may develop a commitment to practice social responsibility throughout their lives.